 An overview of the school’s extended writing curriculum can be found here:

-Spelling, punctuation and grammar are embedded within the writing curriculum so that children learn skills and use them in context.
 However, spelling is also taught explicitly in each year group.
 In Key Stage 1, spelling is a focus of Phonics teaching, which is taught using the Read Write Inc materials.
 In Key Stage 2, children follow the Read Write Inc Spelling programme.

 To see how you can help your child, click on the links below to seeing the spelling, punctuation and grammar fundamentals for each year group: